Jairocorrea22/jairocorrea22/README.md

 ❤ Technology lover

 🌱 At the moment I am dedicated to improving my knowledge in everything that involves the data environment.
-From processing, processing, cloud environment, SQL language, python.
+From processing, ETL, cloud environment, SQL language, python.
 I hope in the future to accomplish my longed-for career migration to the technology area.